Lynching of Jesse Washington: NAACP investigation and campaign

 More lynchings took place in Waco in the 1920s, partially owing to the resurgence of the Ku Klux Klan.
 By the late 1920s, however, Waco authorities had begun to protect blacks from lynching, as in the case of Roy Mitchell.
 Authorities feared that negative publicity generated by lynchings—such as the NAACP's campaign following Washington's death—would hinder their efforts to attract business investors.
-The NAACP fought to portray lynching as a savage, barbaric practice, an idea which eventually gained traction in the public mind.
+The NAACP fought to portray lynching as a savage, barbaric practice, an idea that eventually gained traction in the public mind.
 Bernstein credits the group's efforts with helping to end "the worst public atrocities of the racist system" in the Waco region.